Farr-PHY-604/BackwardAutodiff.jl/README.md

 See instructions for the ForwardAutodiff.jl package for more description and a tutorial notebook about autodiff as well as notes about how to use packages in general for Julia.

+TODO: as currently implemented, the traversal of the expression graph is depth-first, so we traverse all the way to the top for each branch of a binary operation.
+This is not efficient!